Patterson Court is home to student organizations and Summit Coffee Outpost located in a semi-circle along Patterson Court Circle.

 Spencer-Weinstein Center for Community and Justice: Davidson's commitment to diversity and inclusivity is grounded in our College's Statement of Purpose and extends to the entire Davidson community.
 The College seeks to foster mutual respect and understanding among and for all people.
 The Multicultural House, founded in 2010 and renamed the Spencer-Weinstein Center for Community and Justice in 2016, was designed to help actualize Davidson's commitment.

 Phi Delta Theta: The North Carolina Gamma chapter of Phi Delta Theta was founded at Davidson College in 1928.
 Phi Delta Theta moved onto Patterson Court in 1958 as one of the original houses.

-Phi Gamma Delta: The charter for Phi Gamma Delta was granted in 1923.
+Phi Gamma Delta: The Delta Kappa chapter of Phi Gamma Delta was chartered in 1923.
 They were in their original house from 1958-1971 and then moved back in 2003.